megaease/easeprobe/README.md

 ```
 ## 2.2 Configure

-Read the [User Manual](./docs/Manual.md) to learn how to configure EaseProbe.
+Read the [User Manual](./docs/Manual.md) for detailed instructions on how to configure all EaseProbe parameters.

-Create the configuration file - `$CWD/config.yaml`.
+Create a configuration file (eg. `$CWD/config.yaml`) using the configuration template at https://github.com/megaease/easeprobe/resources/config.yaml

-The following is an example of a simple configuration file to get started:
+The following simple configuration example can be used to get started:
 ```YAML
 http: # http probes
   - name: EaseProbe Github